NeLy-EPFL/flygym/doc/source/index.rst

 .. note::

-   FlyGym is in beta.
    API changes may occur in future releases.
 See the `changelog <changelog.html>`_ for details.

 FlyGym is the Python library for NeuroMechFly v2, a digital twin of the adult fruit fly *Drosophila melanogaster* that can see, smell, walk over challenging terrain, and interact with the environment (see our `NeuroMechFly v2 paper <https://www.biorxiv.org/content/10.1101/2023.09.18.556649>`_).